CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 (username and password in most cases).
 To be able to log in, your Identity Provider ( i.e. home university or institute) most must be compatible with [eduGAIN] service.
-If the name of your home institute is not recognized by the Sertoigo portal (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.
+If the name of your home institute is not recognized by the Sertigo portal (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.
 In this case you can still request a personal certificate from Nordugrid: [Personal